0xCompute/rubidity/README.md

 ## White Papers

-### Proof Of Time  - "Gas-Less" Decentralized "Turning-Complete" Computing with "Normalized" Timeouts
+### Proof Of Time  - "Gas-Less" Decentralized "Turing-Complete" Computing with "Normalized" Timeouts

 DRAFT - DRAFT - DRAFT  (Version 0.1)

-Let's try to square the circle and solve the halting problem of "turning-complete" computing with "normalized" timeouts.
+Let's try to square the circle and solve the halting problem of "turing-complete" computing with "normalized" timeouts.

 The idea:

-Every transactions gets time measured / profiled and if a max time is hit the transactions is halted / stopped and marked as invalid / reverted / aborted.
+Every transaction gets time measured / profiled and if a max time is hit the transaction is halted / stopped and marked as invalid / reverted / aborted.

 The problem: